KatyAnnG/recession_to_recovery/README.md

 - Poverty risk and tenure status.
 - Poverty risk and economic status.
 - Poverty risk and age group.

+I used Tableau to further investigate and visualise these datasets, then collected and presented my findings in an animated slide format using Keynote.
+This can be viewed in the [Presentation folder.](https://github.com/KatyAnnG/recession_to_recovery/tree/main/Presentation) The visualisations shown in the presentation can be examined more closely in the [Visualisations folder.](https://github.com/KatyAnnG/recession_to_recovery/tree/main/Visualisations)

+I did not use every dataset in the resulting presentation, however I now have a mine of information on file for further investigation.

 <!-- INVESTIGATED WITH -->
 ## Investigated With